 Showcase Cinemas Sensory Sensitive Screenings: First Saturday of the Month

 Showcase Cinemas Springdale offers Sensory Sensitive Screenings the first Saturday of the month.
 Guests may dance, cheer, clap, sing or otherwise engage with the movie.

-Cincinnati Art Museum Autism Sensory Saturday: Fourth Saturday of the Month, September through May, except November and December
+Cincinnati Art Museum Autism Sensory Saturday: Fourth Saturday of the Month, Sept-May except November and December

 Cincinnati Art Museum hosts Sensory Saturday the fourth Saturday of the month, 9:30 to 11:30 a.m.
 Explore different galleries with the help of specially trained docents and multi-sensory learning centers.
 Then stop by the Rosenthal Education Center (REC) to participate in an all-ability art making activity.